← /learn

 A focused program for one specific objective: a single universal jailbreaking prompt that successfully answers all five bio safety questions from a clean Claude session without prompting moderation.
 Worth a separate listing because the scope and reward structure is unusual.

-Anthropic Model Safety Bug Bounty
+Anthropic Bug Bounty Program

 • Payouts.
-Up to $15,000 per finding.
+Up to $15,000 per finding for both tracks.

-• Where to apply.
-Anthropic Model Safety BB announcement
+• Where to apply. hackerone.com/anthropic

 Anthropic Vulnerability Disclosure Program (VDP)